 Step 2: Apply

-You can apply to NIC online through Education Planner BC (EPBC), which is also linked through the Apply Now button on your program page.
+You can apply to NIC online through Education Planner BC (EPBC).

 Step 3: Activate your myNIC account